 Organizations using real-time border intelligence report an average 15-20% reduction in "idle time" at checkpoints.
 By rerouting or pausing movement before reaching the border, they save on fuel, driver fatigue, and asset wear-and-tear.

-What Real-Time Border Intelligence Actually Delivers
+What Does Real-Time Border Intelligence Actually Deliver?

 Border intelligence goes far beyond "is it open?" status checks: